Frequently Asked Questions#

 Validation#

-For advanced users the FAIR-DS can export the FAIR-DS metadata file into a multitude of JSON files (one for each package) which makes it possible to use in addition to the FAIR-DS other validation libraries (such as the ELIXIR Biovalidator).
-The JSON package files can be found in the git repository.
+The FAIR Data Station can export metadata into a multitude of JSON files (one for each package).
+These files can be used with external validation libraries (such as the ELIXIR Biovalidator).
+The JSON package files can be found in the Git repository.

 • Is there a mechanism for users to add a new regular expression?

-Field–value pairs, value specifications, examples and regular expressions are stored in an external metadata file in an open excel format.
-1) When users use their own local instance of the FAIR Data Station, this template file can be modified by the user to add new or update existing regular expressions, to add new fields and to add or replace packages.
+Yes, field–value pairs, value specifications, examples and regular expressions are stored in an external metadata file in an open excel format.
+When running a local or Docker instance the FAIR Data Station, this template file can be modified to:

 • Where do the checklists and regular expressions come from?

-The checklists are directly obtained from https://www.ebi.ac.uk/ena/browser/checklists checklists and the ENA supplied regular expressions are used when the field format is restricted.
-The regular expression for DOI was obtained from https://registry.identifiers.org/registry/doi.
+The checklists are directly obtained from ENA checklists, and the ENA supplied regular expressions are reused when the field format is restricted.
+The regular expression for DOI are obtained from https://registry.identifiers.org/registry/doi.

 • Is there a way to validate ontology terms against the relevant ontologies?